glasnt/626/data/scratch/README.md

 open results.html
 ```

-## `pdf-parser.py`
+## `color-csv-parser.py`

+Combines:

-A generic pdf parser method, using tabular ([reference](https://blog.chezo.uno/tabula-py-extract-table-from-pdf-into-python-dataframe-6c7acfa5f302))
+* A generic pdf parser method, using tabular ([reference](https://blog.chezo.uno/tabula-py-extract-table-from-pdf-into-python-dataframe-6c7acfa5f302))

+and

+* Using the csv output of pdf-parser, usefully parse the data out of the

 Note: tabula requires java

-## `color-csv-parser.py`

-WIP

-Using the csv output of pdf-parser, usefully parse the data into our context
+Results in mappings.json